redwoodjs/redwoodjs-com-archive/docs/router.md

 ## Route parameter types

 Route parameters are extracted as strings by default, but they will often represent typed data.
-RR offers a convenient way to auto-convert certain types right in the `path` specification:
+The router offers a convenient way to auto-convert certain types right in the `path` specification:

 ```js
 // Routes.js
 <Route path="/user/{id:Int}" page={UserPage} name="user" />
 ```

-By adding `:Int` onto the route parameter, you are telling RR to only match `/\d+/` and then use `Number()` to convert the parameter into a number.
+By adding `:Int` onto the route parameter, you are telling the router to only match `/\d+/` and then use `Number()` to convert the parameter into a number.
 Now, instead of a string being sent to the Page, a number will be sent!
 This means you could have both a route that matches numeric user IDs **and** a route that matches string IDs:

 ```js
 // Routes.js